cpjolicoeur/mojo-database/README.markdown

 ## Contributions

-If you wish to contribute to Mojo Database, please fork the project and send pull requests.g
+If you wish to contribute to Mojo Database, please fork the project and send pull requests.

+## Credits

+Mojo Database is based largely on Dylan Bruzenak's code from the _iPhone Advanced Projects_ book, published by Apress, and was modified and extended by [Craig P Jolicoeur](http://github.com/cpjolicoeur).